“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 When gesticulating from this level you raise the energy level.

-The passion Plane can also come across as aggressive, so Mark Bowden says you want to use the Passion Plane for content that is exciting and energetic, and you want to communicate from the Truth Plane for content that you want to come across as honest and sincerely felt.
+The Passion Plane can also come across as aggressive, so Mark Bowden says you want to use the Passion Plane for content that is exciting and energetic, and you want to communicate from the Truth Plane for content that you want to come across as honest and sincerely felt.

-I liked Mark Bowden’s example of a business situation in which a woman calms an irate customer by sitting down-thus staying physically lower-, exposing her belly by moving the chair away form the table, and by gesticulating on the Truth Plane.
+I liked Mark Bowden’s example of a business situation in which a woman calms an irate customer by sitting down-thus staying physically lower-, exposing her belly by moving the chair away from the table, and by gesticulating on the Truth Plane.

 The author says that the jaw and mouth are the disclosure plane.

 If the audience cannot see this part, it will seem as if we are closing off and not revealing all the information.

 Mark Bowden says that at the level of the eyes and the temples we have the thought plane.